Check out here the list of some best logic puzzle riddles for kids with answers.

 5. A girl meets a lion and unicorn in the forest.
-The lion lies every Monday, Tuesday and Wednesday and the other days he speaks the truth.
-The unicorn lies on Thursdays, Fridays and Saturdays, and the other days of the week he speaks the truth.
+The lion lies every Monday, Tuesday, and Wednesday, and the other days he speaks the truth.
+The unicorn lies on Thursdays, Fridays, and Saturdays, and on the other days of the week he speaks the truth.
 “Yesterday I was lying,” the lion told the girl.
 “So was I,” said the unicorn.
 What day is it?

 Answer: Thursday.
 The only day they both tell the truth is Sunday; but today can’t be Sunday because the lion also tells the truth on Saturday (yesterday).
 Going day by day, the only day one of them is lying and one of them is telling the truth with those two statements is Thursday.